 There are cards from Run Amok, JuggerBot, Silverback, and Death By Monkeys.
 Each card has a robot photo on the front and robot/team info on the back.
 I hope you like them.

 Team Run Amok started Ask Aaron in March of 2003 to answer the robot combat questions sent to our team.
-Twenty years and 7300 questions later we're still fielding a very broad range of practical, theoretical, arcane, obscure, and sometimes just plain silly questions.
+Twenty-one years and 7500 questions later we're still fielding a very broad range of practical, theoretical, arcane, obscure, and sometimes just plain silly questions.

 There's a TON of information on this site and it's worth spending several dozen hours looking through all the information.
 If you can't find an answer to your question here, it's either not relevant, the wrong question to ask, or you aren't looking hard enough!